Mirjaqip Dulatuli: Political activities

 Mirjaqyp's political formation was greatly maturated when he published his first poetry book, «Oyan!
 Qazaq», "Wake up!
 Kazakh" in 1909.
 The book was immediately confiscated.
 He republished Oyan!
 Qazaq in 1911 and returned to the Turgay oblast after the publication of the book.

 Meanwhile, Mirjaqip published his first novel Baqytsyz Jamal, "Jamal the Unfortunate" in 1910.
 Baqytsyz Jamal has been the first novel in the contemporary Kazakh literature.
 The book narrates the story of oppressed Kazakh women.

 Thus, in early 1910s, Mirjaqip emerges as a leader of emerging Kazakh reformism and nationalist movement.
 His publications puts him under Russian surveillance, investigations and intimidations.
 Under Tsarist Russian surveillance, Mirjaqip could not have a steady job or settle down in a town for a long time.
 He was arrested in Semey in 1911 and served one and half years prison term.

-After his release, Mirjaqip regularly contributed to Kazakh language journals Ayqap and Qazaq until 1918 when Qazaq was closed by the Kerensky government.
+After his release, Mirjaqip regularly contributed to Kazakh language periodicals Ayqap and Qazaq until 1918 when Qazaq was closed by the Kerensky government.
 In his essays and poems Mirjaqip criticized socio-economic, political conditions of Kazakhs under imperial administration.
 He also published another poetry, Azamat, "Citizen" in 1913.

 Mirjaqip was one of the leaders of Alash Orda Government which was formed to promote Kazakh autonomy under the Menshevik government.
 Alash leaders, including Baitursynuly and Mirjaqip, aligned with the Whites, declared independence of Kazakhstan and fought against Bolsheviks between December 1917-May 1919.
 When the leader of the Whites, Admiral Aleksandr Kolchak, turned down requests of Alash leaders for help, the Kazakh nationalists realigned with the Bolsheviks expecting autonomy under Bolshevik government.
 In 1920, autonomous socialist republic was established and Alash leaders participated in local government.

 Mirjaqip worked as an editor and teacher under Bolshevik government.
 In 1928, he was arrested on nationalism charges and died in Solovki labour camp in 1935.